gitlabhq/gitlab-recipes/web-server/apache/README.md

     #LoadModule deflate_module modules/mod_deflate.so
     #LoadModule suexec_module modules/mod_suexec.so

 `mod_deflate` is potentially used by HTTP.
 If you set up HTTP to use it then you'll still be vulnerable to the [CRIME][crimepatch] exploit.  `mod_suexec` is dangerous if apache directories' permissions are improperly configured.  `mod_suexec` can be exploited to write to the document root which gives a remote attacker the ability to possibly execute a local exploit to escalate privileges.
-There's not reason to `mod_suexec` enabled for GitLab.
+There's not reason to enable `mod_suexec` for GitLab.

 ## Manage your own SSL Certificates